Are you planning to spend 3 days in Mexico City?

 We enjoyed taking some time to explore this wondrous castle and its exhibits (from ornate carriages to gem-encrusted serving trays) and sauntering through its lovely gardens.

-If you’d like to hear stories about the castle and discover its rich history in more depth, here’s a highly-rated, small group, guided walking tour of the castle (2 hours).
-The tour is offered by Walking Through History, created by an art historian who loves Mexico.
+If you’d like to hear stories about the castle and discover its rich history in more depth, here’s an excellent private guided walking tour of the castle (about three hours).

 National Museum of Anthropology: